SAIFULLAH-SHARAFAT/SAIFULLAH-SHARAFAT/README.md

 ## About Me

-- 🔭 **Current Focus:** Learning and applying ML, DL, SQL, and IoT.
+- 🔭 **Current Focus:** Learning and applying ML, DL, Mathematics, and Robotics.
-- 🤖 **Passionate About:** Robotics, automation, and integrating AI into IoT/Hardware solutions.
+- 🤖 **Passionate About:** Robotics, automation, and integrating AI into IoT/Edge Device.
 - 🌍 **Career Goals:** Seeking roles in Bangladesh and internationally.
 I want to be a Robotic and advanced AI Engineer.
 - 📚 **Lifelong Learner:** Always eager to collaborate on open-source projects and explore new technologies.